 - 2 ¾ cup (330 g) all purpose flour

 - 1 teaspoon baking soda

-Cover bowl or wrap dough in wax paper.
+- Cover bowl or wrap dough in wax paper.
 Chill for at 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors meld and also creates a firmer dough to roll into balls.

-Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 10-12 minutes, or until lightly browned around edges.
+- Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
+Bake for about 10-12 minutes, or until lightly browned across the tops.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 - Cookies will keep for 5-7 days in a sealed container.
 To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

 - Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.